sohan1998/sohan1998/README.md

-- 👋 &nbsp;Hi, I’m Sohan Shirodkar
+- 👋🏼&nbsp; Hi, I’m Sohan
-- 👀 &nbsp;I have an unhealthy obsession with staying ahead of tech trends&mdash;if it’s on Hacker News, I’ve probably already scrolled past it twice
-- 💼 &nbsp;By day, I whisper code into machines at Amazon (SDE since Sept '22)
-- 🌱 &nbsp;Mastered the art of software engineering at San José State University (California)
+- 👀&nbsp; I like keeping up with new tech and learning how things work behind the scenes
+- 🧊&nbsp; I build and maintain large-scale data systems at **Snowflake**
+- 💼&nbsp; Previously worked at **Amazon Ads**, improving attribution infrastructure and reducing data costs significantly
+- 🌱&nbsp; Earned my Master’s in Software Engineering from **San José State University** (California)
-- 💞️ &nbsp;Always down to collaborate on various Full-Stack and Data Science projects
+- 💬&nbsp; Always open to connect or collaborate on full-stack projects
-- 📫 &nbsp;Summon me via sohan1998@gmail.com
+- 📫&nbsp; You can reach me at [sohan1998@gmail.com](mailto:sohan1998@gmail.com)

 <!---
 sohan1998/sohan1998 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.